Griffonia simplicifolia as a source for 5HTP

 5-HTP sold over the counter is extracted from the Griffonia simplicifolia seed.
 The seeds come from an African tree grown mostly in Ghana and the Ivory Coast.
 5-HTP can also be made synthetically in the laboratory.
 The final product is the same as the one made by the body.
 Only a small (3 to 7) percent of the griffonia simplicifolia seed is made of 5-htp, therefore, consuming griffonia simplicifolia seeds is not an efficient way of getting 5-HTP.
 This nutrient is not made from fermentation of bacteria.
 This plant also contains lectins.

-Lectins in the seeds
+Lectins in the seeds and composition

 The seeds of Griffonia simlicifolia contain four lectins, including GS-I and GS-II.
 GS-II is specific for terminal, non-reducing alpha or beta linked N-acetyl-D-glucosamine.
 This lectin is not blood group specific, unlike GS-I.